 Contact Joe Farri to find out more about volunteering at the Good Shepherd Center.

 This ministry unites communities of faith in a collaborative effort to assist homeless families.
 On a rotating basis, 13 host congregations provide accommodations and meals for up to four families for one week, four times a year.
 St Paul’s has supported this mission for more than 10 years and has now made the transition from host church to support church.
 This ministry provides many opportunities for parishioner involvement.

-Contact Nancy Bray to get involved.
+Contact Nancy Bray or Kathy Richardson to get involved.